 She has worked with variety of populations, health professionals, and partners in the community, leisure industry and clinical care in the NHS supporting specialist cohorts such as: Tier 2 & 3 adult and child obesity, specialist obesity summer camps for children, older people exercise programmes, cardiac phase III and IV rehabilitation, heart failure rehabilitation, exercise referral, pulmonary and cancer rehabilitation and mental health programmes.
 Hayley has developed numerous innovative health and physical activity programmes and pilots including a Workplace Wellness programme within Sheffield City Council, the NCSEM’S exercise pathway pilot in Sheffield and creating the UK’s first pilot men’s only weight management curriculum and programme for the ‘Hairy Bikers’.

 Hayley currently teaches on the physical activity Sport and Health and Sport and Exercise Science undergraduate degrees.
-Her areas of interest for research lies in physical activity and long term diseases.
+Her areas of interest for research lies in physical activity and long-term diseases.
+She completed her undergraduate degree and post graduate MSc degree in Applied Sport and Exercise Science at Sheffield Hallam.